 Does this sound like your prayer life?

-If your answer is no, download our free ebook and see how it can help you rediscover the joy of prayer and reconnect with God.
-Just click on the title ebook at the top right of our home page and download this free resource.
+If your answer is no, download our free eBook and see how it can help you rediscover the joy of prayer and reconnect with God.
+Just click on Books at the top right at the top of the page and download this free resource.

 Hope this helps you with some changes to make in the new year.
 I know I won’t succeed at all of them, but I can at least give one or two a try.

 COMMENTS AND ADDITIONAL RESOURCE